birc-hpc/planning/docs/week-2/scripts-and-variables.md

 ## Working with variables and script arguments

-Generally, the way you use variables is that yoy can *set* them:
+Generally, the way you use variables is that you can *set* them:

 ```bash
 ~> var=value